CoderCris/CoderCris/README.md

 ## Hi there 👋

+<p>Cybersecurity specialist with extensive experience in Red Team operations and DevSecOps.
+Proven track record in automating processes, integrating secure practices into infrastructure, and enhancing security and operational efficiency</p>

 <!--
 **CoderCris/CoderCris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.